seynur/mitre-attack-app-for-splunk-docs/snippets/savedsearches.md

 This application comes with predefined saved searches.
 Lookup Gen searches are scheduled to run  daily after midnight.
+The main ones that are used by views:

 * **MITRE ATT&CK All Rules and Techniques Lookup Gen**: This lookup generator checks currently enabled correlation rules via analytic stories and combines the searches with user-defined ``mitre_user_rule_technique_lookup.csv`` file that matches MITRE ATT&CK technique IDs with rules.